LukasGerm/costufi/README.md

 3. Upload the `costufi.sql` via phpmyadmin or something
 4. Run `node www`

+Standard Login:
+Username: admin1
+password: test123!

+You can change it in the adminpanel

 Full documentation will be available [here](https://costufi.de/docs)
 ### Thanks To
 Julian Missling (Logo)